 Being buried under a mountain of unpaid credit card bills has many consequences, but jail time is not usually one of them.
 If creditors call threatening to have you arrested or implying that you could go to jail, they are misleading you and breaking federal law.

 A history of credit card debt and jail time

 Debtors’ prisons were once a common form of punishment for unpaid debts in America.
 As other methods of collecting unpaid debts (like bankruptcy proceedings) became more popular throughout the early 19th century, debtors’ prisons slowly fell out of favor until they were officially outlawed by the federal government in 1833.

 Unfortunately, outlawing debtors’ prisons didn’t completely stop debt collectors from threatening people with jail time.
-Because creditors continued to make bold and deceptive claims to scare people into paying their debts back sooner, the U.S. government acted again, this time passing the Fair Debt Collection Practices Act in 1977.
+Because creditors continued to make bold and deceptive claims to scare people into paying their debts back sooner, the U.S. government acted again, this time passing the Fair Debt Collection Practices Act (FDCPA) in 1977.

 This act limits what debt collectors can and can’t say to you while trying to get you to pay your credit card debt — including outlawing threats of jail time for credit card debt.

 While debt collectors cannot have you arrested for not paying your credit card debt, creditors can still use the legal system to make sure they get their money back.
 The most common legal recourse is to sue you for payment.

 If you get sued for unpaid credit card debt, don’t ignore the lawsuit.
 Failing to either respond to a lawsuit or show up to your court date will result in a default judgment against you.
 In a default judgment, the judge awards the creditor who is suing you everything they ask for in the lawsuit because you did not make a case in your defense.
 Debt collectors will often be allowed to garnish your wages, levy your bank account or act against your personal property to pay for the debt as part of a default judgment.